-How to prepare for UPSC prelims in 1 month?
+How to prepare for UPSC Prelims in 30 days?

 - Go through Economy (Around 15 Questions appear in Prelims)